 Parents/carers and pupils have the right to choose not to use the school's biometric system(s).
 We will provide alternative means of accessing the relevant services for those pupils.
-For example, pupils can pay for school dinners in cash at each transaction if they wish [amend this example as applicable].
+For example, pupils can pay for school dinners using the school's card system.